awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 + Workspace Manager \(WMSYS\) schema

 **Warning**
 In general, Amazon RDS doesn't prevent you from creating schemas for unsupported features\.
 However, if you create schemas for Oracle features and components that require SYS privileges, you can damage the data dictionary and affect the availability of your instance\.
-Use only supported features and schemas that are available in [Options for Oracle DB Instances](Appendix.Oracle.Options.md)\.
+Use only supported features and schemas that are available in [Options for Oracle DB instances](Appendix.Oracle.Options.md)\.

-## Oracle Database Parameter Support<a name="Oracle.Concepts.FeatureSupport.Parameters"></a>
+## Oracle Database parameter support<a name="Oracle.Concepts.FeatureSupport.Parameters"></a>

 In Amazon RDS, you manage parameters using parameter groups\.
-For more information, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.
+For more information, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.
 To view the supported parameters for a specific Oracle edition and version, run the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/rds/describe-engine-default-parameters.html](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-engine-default-parameters.html) command\.

 For example, to view the supported parameters for Oracle Enterprise Edition version 12\.2, run the following command\.